 Antioch in Prince William County, Virginia — The American South (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Antioch Church (within shouting distance of this marker); The Carolina Road (approx. 2.6 miles away); Bull Run Mountains Natural Area Preserve (approx. 2.6 miles away); Chapman's Mill (was approx. 2.6 miles away but has been reported missing. ); Free People Of Color At Thoroughfare (approx. 2.6 miles away); Simon Kenton’s Birthplace (approx. 2.8 miles away); Campaign of Second Manassas (approx. 2.8 miles away); Thoroughfare Gap (approx. 2.8 miles away).
+Hopewell Gap (within shouting distance of this marker); The Carolina Road (approx. 2.6 miles away); Bull Run Mountains Natural Area Preserve (approx. 2.6 miles away); Chapman's Mill (approx. 2.6 miles away); Free People Of Color At Thoroughfare (approx. 2.6 miles away); Thoroughfare Gap (approx. 2.8 miles away); a different marker also named Thoroughfare Gap (approx. 2.8 miles away); Campaign of Second Manassas (approx. 2.8 miles away).

 Also see . . .
 History of Antioch Baptist Church.
 (Submitted on September 27, 2008.)

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on June 29, 2007, by Craig Swain of Leesburg, Virginia.
 This page has been viewed 2,291 times since then and 18 times this year.
 Last updated on February 5, 2011.
 Photos: 1, 2, 3. submitted on June 29, 2007, by Craig Swain of Leesburg, Virginia. • Kevin W. was the editor who published this page.